 Many individuals experience a traumatic experience at least once over the course of their lives.
 Most of the time, these traumas have a lasting and significant impact on someone’s mental health.
 Sometimes, an individual may find that the impact of the trauma creates ongoing mental, emotional, and behavioral issues.
 It can also impact a person’s ability to participate in therapeutic mental health treatment programs.
+When this occurs, it’s important to seek trauma-informed care.

 Trauma-informed mental health treatment is a type of therapeutic approach in which mental health clinicians consider the potential impact of trauma on each patient.
 In this article, we discuss the foundations of trauma-informed mental health treatment and how beneficial it can be to incorporate it into mental health treatment plans for patients.
 We also overview the trauma-informed care programs that Arbor Wellness offers for either you or your loved ones.